zrj1884/zp-rn-keyboard/README.md

   StyleSheet,
 } from 'react-native';

-import * as CustomKeyboard from 'fego-rn-keyboard'
+import * as CustomKeyboard from 'zp-rn-keyboard'

 export default class App extends Component<{}> {
   render() {